anishsarum/triumph-strategy/README.md

 - All units have 10hp
 - Players earn gold equal to the amount of tiles their unit owns per turn.
 - The team's turn is indicated at the bottom.
+- Each tile has an outline relative to the team which owns it.
 - Select units from the right of the board.
 - Then after selecting, click on a tile that your unit owns to place there.
 - Each unit has different costs.